MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-data-science-deep-dive-using-the-revoscaler-packages.md

 manager: "cgronlund"
 ms.workload: "On Demand"
 ---
-# Data Science Deep Dive: Using the RevoScaleR packages with SQL Server
+# Data science deep dive: Using the RevoScaleR packages with SQL Server

 This tutorial demonstrates how to use the enhanced R packages provided in [!INCLUDE[rsql_productname](../../includes/rsql-productname-md.md)] to work with SQL Server data and create scalable R solutions, by using the server as a compute context for high-performance big data analytics.